Distributed Distance Sensitivity Oracles: Summary of Results

-We present an algorithm for 2-APSiSP that takes $\tilde{O}(n)$ rounds to compute the second simple shortest path distance $d_2(s,t)$ for all pairs of vertices $s,t \in V$.
-Our algorithm builds on a characterization of the second simple shortest path used in a sequential algorithm~\cite{AgarwalR16}.
-We use one exclude computation from each vertex, followed by non-trivial local computation in order to compute all 2-APSiSP distances.
+We present a \congest algorithm for 2-APSiSP that runs in $\tilde{O}(n)$ rounds.
+Our approach adapts a characterization from a sequential algorithm~\cite{AgarwalR16sisp} to the distributed setting, leveraging our excluded shortest paths primitive from Theorem~\ref{thm:dso:exclude}.
+The algorithm performs one exclude computation from each vertex, followed by non-trivial local computation in order to compute all 2-APSiSP distances.
+We present this result in Section~\ref{sec:apsisp:ub}